bnugent/ansible-role-ntp/README.md

 Role Name
 =========

-This role installs and configures NTP client and server.
+This role installs and configures NTP client and server on Ubuntu.

 Role Variables